venskou/crwn-shop-react/README.md

 - `yarn build` - builds our packages (only needed for deployment)
 - `yarn prettier` - formats all js, jsx, scss files in `src` folder
 - `yarn lint-staged` - start pre-commit operations
 - `yarn eject` - if you aren’t satisfied with the build tool and configuration choices, you can eject at any time.
-This command will remove the single build dependency from your project.
+This command will remove the single build dependency from your project
-- `yarn test` - launches the test runner in the interactive watch mode.
+- `yarn test` - launches the test runner in the interactive watch mode